 Pet Travel gets many people who ask the same question: is there anyway to fly to the UK with my pet in the cabin with me?

-The answer is, unfortunately, no. Due to airline regulations, currently there is no way you can fly into the the UK with a pet animal in the cabin of the aircraft.
-A very limited number of airlines are allowed to bring pets into the UK and the pet must arrive as manifested cargo.
-This is not a requirement of the airline.
-It is a requirement of the UK and DEFRA (Department for Environment, Food & Affairs).
+The answer is, unfortunately, no. Due to airline regulations, currently there is no way you can fly into the the UK with a pet animal in the cabin of the aircraft unless it is a service or emotional support animal and your airline has a program in place to support them.
+This is a requirement of the airline.
+It is not a requirement of APHA or DEFRA (Department for Environment, Food & Affairs).

-One alternative would be to fly with your pet in the cabin to Pairs, take a train to Calais and then take a ferry or drive into the UK.
+One alternative to avoid this requirement would be to fly with your pet in the cabin to Pairs, take a train to Calais and then take a ferry or take Le Shuttle across the Chunnel.
 There are several ferry services that serve the northern coast of France including P&O, Brittany Ferries, and Celtic Ferries (to Ireland).
 Remember, thought, that many of these ferries do not accept pets in winter months and most of them require that your pet travel in a car.
 Le Shuttle also shares this requirement.
 There are services that will pick you and your pet up in Calais like Folkestown Taxi and Pet Movers.

 If you have further questions, please send us an email to email@example.com or post them here.
 We always answer your questions promptly.